-The project team conducted onsite diagnostics and broadband connectivity assessments for select anchor institutions from the Northwest and South Central RACECs plus the City of Immokalee.
+The project team conducted onsite diagnostics and broadband connectivity assessments for select anchor institutions from the North Central RACEC plus Wakulla County.
 The overall objectives of the onsite diagnostics were to accomplish the following:

 - Describe the existing broadband networks currently deployed in the region's anchor institutions; - Identify situational factors and issues that impact how anchor institutions deploy their broadband networks; and - Determine ways that the region's anchor institutions can improve their network deployments to increase connection speeds at the workstation, and also improve network security and business continuity.